viatoriche/microservices/docs/http.md

 tornado_run(microservice, use_gevent=True)
 ```

-Many servers in one process and use gevent for asynchronizing
+Multiple servers in one process using gevent for async

 ```
 from microservices.http.runners import tornado_combiner